 Enquiries related to filming or use of Council parks and sporting fields, should be directed to the Recreation Bookings Coordinator via email email@example.com.

-Council's Duty Planner service is available at the Civic Centre, Monday to Friday from 8.30am-1pm.
+Council's Duty Planner service is usually available at the Drummoyne Civic Centre, Monday to Friday from 8.30am–1pm.
+Due to recent developments with Coronavirus (COVID-19), the Duty Planner Service will operate as only a phone based service until further notice.
 You will need to book an appointment through our online booking system.
-Please click on the eServices button (below the icon) on the right-hand side of this page to make a booking.
 The Planning and Development section of this website contains all relevant planning controls.
 The property information and application search tools enable you check the status of your development application.

 All Council forms and fact sheets are stored in one central location.

 We can accept cash, cheque, EFTPOS and credit card (except Diners).
-Please note all credit card transactions will incur a 1% surcharge.
+Please note both Visa and Master credit card transactions will incur a 0.6% surcharge, Amex Card transactions will incur a 1% surcharge.

 The City of Canada Bay prides itself on delivering excellent service to residents and customers.
 We welcome all feedback from the community, whether it be positive or negative.
 If something has exceeded or not met your expectations, Council would like to know about it.

 Council believes effective feedback management benefits the organisation in the following important ways:

 These are service requests that fall under the normal scope of Council services.
 These can be reported to Council via the online forms, or via email to firstname.lastname@example.org or by phone 9911 6555.

 A complaint is when a service or request is not actioned in a satisfactory way, which infers that a request has already been lodged with Council for the particular issue.
 It can be any expression of dissatisfaction with Council: